 The company services nearly any type of student loan, as well as provides customer service to borrowers.

 ECSI does not offer student loans; it strictly manages the collection and processing of the monthly payments.

-Lenders will use servicers such as ECSI so they can focus their efforts on finding new borrowers and cut down on labor costs for tracking repayments.
+Lenders will use servicers such as ECSI so they can focus their efforts on finding new borrowers.
+Using a third party servicer also helps lenders cut down on labor costs for tracking repayments.
 Colleges and universities function similarly, as they might not have the staff or capability to handle all of the repayments, and therefore hire outside help.